nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to or exhibiting fluorescence, essential for describing the properties of these nanoparticles.

-### Expanded Definition and Usage\nFluorescent nanoparticles play a critical role in advancing the capabilities of molecular imaging, allowing researchers and clinicians to visualize complex biological processes with high specificity and sensitivity.
+### Expanded Definition and Usage:
+Fluorescent nanoparticles play a critical role in advancing the capabilities of molecular imaging, allowing researchers and clinicians to visualize complex biological processes with high specificity and sensitivity.
 In environmental science, these particles are employed to track and quantify pollutants, providing essential data for assessing environmental health and compliance with safety standards.
 The tunable fluorescence, stability, and biocompatibility of these nanoparticles make them invaluable in both research and practical applications, driving innovations in diagnostics, therapeutics, and beyond.